-Few months back I was working in my office.
-While sitting in front to my desktop I was analyzing my financials over the past 9 years.
-And I have found that I am not financially educated person.
+A few months back I was working in my office.
+While sitting in front of my desktop I was analyzing my financials over the past 9 years.
+And I have found that I am not a financially educated person.
 As I have spent so much unnecessarily in those years.
-Then, I read an eye opening quote over the internet by Alan Greenspan –
+Then, I read an eye-opening quote over the internet by Alan Greenspan –

 “The number one problem in today’s generation & economy is the lack of financial literacy”

-I was surfing over the internet and found some eye opening facts.
-Almost 75% Indian adults are not able to make their decision on finances.
-Even more, 80% women are not financially educated.
+I was surfing over the internet and found some eye-opening facts.
+Almost 75% of Indian adults are not able to make their decision on finances.
+Even more, 80% of women are not financially educated.
 These numbers scared me a lot.
 Actually, making good decisions on your finances is an art to understand how money works.

-In India, the majority are of middle class peoples.
+In India, the majority are middle-class peoples.
 Their finances are not good, as they depend upon only one source of income.